Conquest of Chile: Governor

 Valdivia had rejected the position and titles due him while Pizarro was alive, as it could have been seen as an act of treason.
 He accepted the titles after the death of Francisco Pizarro.
 Pedro de Valdivia was named Governor and Captain-General of the Captaincy General of Chile on June 11, 1541.
 He was the first Governor of Chile.

 For long time Valdivia was preoccupied about other Spanish conquistadors disputing him what he saw as his domains.
 As long as he did not have a royal assignment this could very much happen.
-The Strait of Magellan was important in Valdivia's design for the Conquest of Chile, as perceived it was part of his Chilean albeit he never reached so far south.
+The Strait of Magellan was important in Valdivia's design for the Conquest of Chile, as he perceived it was part of his Chilean territory albeit he never reached so far south.

 Valdivia organized the first distribution of encomiendas and of indigenous peoples among the Spanish immigrants in Santiago.
 The Chilean region was not as rich in minerals as Peru, so the indigenous peoples were forced to work on construction projects and placer gold mining.
-After a time of exploitation of the gold, Trangolonco, Michimalonco's brother, revolted and defeat the Spaniards in Marga Marga and destroyed the Spanish settlement, then defeat the Spanish in Concón and burned a ship under construction that was in the Bay, only a Spaniard and a slave escaped from the place.
-Trangolonco addresses as ambassador to all the indigenous chiefs of the Cachapoal, Maipo and Mapocho valleys to send their contingents and join Michimalonco, so that, just as he did with the Incas, he expels the Spanish from Araucanía.
+After a time of exploitation of the gold, Trangolonco, Michimalonco's brother, revolted and defeated the Spaniards in Marga Marga and destroyed the Spanish settlement, then defeated the Spanish in Concón and burned a ship under construction that was in the Bay, only a Spaniard and a slave escaped from the place.
+As ambassador, Trangolonco addressed all the indigenous chiefs of the Cachapoal, Maipo and Mapocho valleys to send their contingents and join Michimalonco, so that, just as he did with the Incas, he could expel the Spanish from Araucanía.
 This action managed to gather around 16,000 warriors.